jaikumar-99/Biomarkers/README.md

 Applied Autoencoders and One-Class SVM to detect rare biomarker patterns linked to early disease onset.

-Machine Learning Algorithms Used (Advanced)
+**Machine Learning Algorithms Used (Advanced)**

-LightGBM (Gradient Boosting Trees): Faster and more efficient than XGBoost for handling large datasets with categorical features.
+**LightGBM**(Gradient Boosting Trees): Faster and more efficient than XGBoost for handling large datasets with categorical features.

-Contrastive Learning for Biomarker Trends: Implemented Siamese Networks to learn similarities between patients with early disease markers.
+**Contrastive Learning for Biomarker Trends**: Implemented Siamese Networks to learn similarities between patients with early disease markers.

-Federated Learning for Privacy-Preserving AI: Used TensorFlow Federated (TFF) to train models without sharing raw patient data.
+**Federated Learning for Privacy-Preserving AI**: Used TensorFlow Federated (TFF) to train models without sharing raw patient data.

-SHAP & Counterfactual Explainability: Applied Counterfactual AI models to determine how biomarker values should change for lower disease risk.
+**SHAP & Counterfactual Explainability**: Applied Counterfactual AI models to determine how biomarker values should change for lower disease risk.

-Streamlit Web App for Disease Risk Prediction
-Frontend: Developed an interactive and user-friendly interface using Streamlit.
+**Streamlit Web App for Disease Risk Prediction** **Frontend**: Developed an interactive and user-friendly interface using Streamlit.
-User Input: Patients can enter biomarker values such as HbA1c, LDL, Systolic BP, along with age and medical history.
+**User Input**: Patients can enter biomarker values such as HbA1c, LDL, Systolic BP, along with age and medical history.
-Risk Score Calculation: AI model predicts the probability of disease using the biomarker values entered by the user.
+**Risk Score Calculation**: AI model predicts the probability of disease using the biomarker values entered by the user.

-Key Innovations & Contributions
+**Key Innovations & Contributions**

 1. Multi-Agent AI for Risk Prediction
 Developed a multi-agent system, where specialized AI models predict risks for diabetes, cardiovascular disease, and Alzheimer's.